-The Council places a high emphasis on ensuring that we have robust systems for collecting performance information and to ensure that these systems meet data quality standards; these standards are important for the quality of Council decision-making and for sharing information with residents, service users, local partners, and other local authorities.
+The Council places a high emphasis on ensuring that there are robust systems for collecting and processing performance information, and to ensure these systems meet data quality standards.
+These standards are important for the quality of Council decision-making and for sharing information with residents, service users, local partners, and other local authorities.
 We are aware that poor data quality compromises the information available to decision makers, and compromises the quality of the decisions they make.